curnext/ML6xGDGKUL_AIAccelerate2025/README.md

 from my_agent.tools import web_search

 root_agent = llm_agent.Agent(
-    model='gemini-2.5-flash-lite',  # or other options such as 'gemini-2.0-flash'
+    model='gemini-flash-lite-latest',  # or other options such as 'gemini-flash-lite-latest' name='agent',
-    name='agent',
     description="A helpful assistant that can answer questions.", instruction="You are a helpful assistant...",  # Customize this!